RaynardGerraldo/nokiaWA/README.md

 set the variable chrome_path (in waweb.py) to the full path of your chrome executable

-and set the variable chromedriver_path on line (in waweb.py) to the full path of your chromedriver executable
+and set the variable chromedriver_path (in waweb.py) to the full path of your chromedriver executable

 [Chromedriver Termux Android](https://github.com/termux-user-repository/chromium-builder/releases/)